FreeCNC/freecnc/readme.txt

   - SDL_mixer 1.2.7.
   - Boost 1.33.1.

-  In addition, on other platforms than Windows you will need scons and python to build.
+  In addition, on other platforms than Windows you will need SCons and python to build.

 4.2.
-Compiling with scons & GCC
+Compiling with SCons & GCC
 ===============================

   Simply running "scons" in the source directory should work.
+Move or link the program in src/bin to the directory that contains the data directory.

 4.3.
 Compiling with Visual C++
 ==============================